titaniumnetwork-dev/discord-widget/README.md

 - Proxying POST requests for sending messages

 ## Basic rundown
-This app uses discord.js to fetch the last 50 messages and output it via html.
-The app also runs an index.html file that contains formatting for each message and each message gets parsed and configured so it displays nicely.
+This app uses discord.js to fetch the last 50 messages and output it via HTMl.
+The outputted HTMl gets formatted to appear like Discord so it doesnt feel wonky then the messages send on the page are send via webhooks to make the message appear.
+The page never finishes loading at the moment that way new message requests can be sent (this might change).